HOW TO SPEND TWO WEEKS IN SWITZERLAND

 A day trip to Stein am Rhein and the Rhine Falls is a perfect way to explore the natural beauty and experience the rich history of the region.
 Stein am Rhein is a medieval town located on the banks of the Rhine River, known for its well-preserved architecture and intricate frescoes.

 You can explore the town’s cobblestone streets, picturesque squares, and charming shops, admiring the intricate details of medieval buildings and churches.
-The town is also home to several museums, such as the Hohenklingen Castle Museum, which offers a fascinating insight into the history of the region.
+The town is also home to several museums, such as the Hohenklingen Castle Museum, which offers an insight into the history of the region.

 After exploring Stein am Rhein, you can head to the Rhine Falls, one of the largest waterfalls in Europe, located just a few miles away.
 You can take a boat ride to the base of the falls or walk across the iconic Laufen Castle Bridge, offering stunning views of the cascading water and the surrounding landscapes.